PoutineSyropErable/config_all/readme.md

 # Step 4: Fallback to recursive update if needed
 git submodule update --init --recursive || echo "Recursive submodule update failed"

+# Step 5:
+# Go check the urls and do the installation of every things in their readme
 ```

 ** You should check the .git of nvim, zsh, and other to set them up **